amnesiiac/amnesiiac.github.io/_posts/2020-08-14-post-batch-normalization.md

   - machine learning
 ---

-BN is known as batch normalization, is a very important technique for deep learning models (especially vision related models).
+batch normalization (BN), is a very important technique for deep learning models (especially vision related models).
 It can speed up training, accelerate convergence, and can be used for anti-overfitting. with BN, the training of network models can use a larger batch size with larger learning rate.